tarsoqueiroz/aboutBlockchain/Training/TLF Intro to HL Sovereign/README.md

   - User IDs/passwords are the norm, but they are a pain to use, and as a result, are susceptible to attack.
 They are the best we have right now, but not a solid basis for trust.
 Further, IDs work only one way—users don’t get an ID from a service they are using.

 ![User ID and Passwords Are a Pain to User](./images/User_ID_and_Passwords_Are_a_Pain_to_Use_.png)

+*User ID and Passwords Are a Pain to User*

   - Other personal information and identifiers we have that we could otherwise use to prove our identity are not trusted because it's impossible to tell if the data was actually issued to the person entering it.
 The many breaches of private identifiers make them impossible to completely trust (even in person), and verifying that information adds (sometimes significant) costs.
   - Since the identity attributes we could use are not trusted (they are not things only we know), we often have to resort to in-person delivery of paper documents to prove things about ourselves, adding costs for all participants.